ancore/refine-java/DEV.md

 There is a possibility in the future to extend the integration tests to run with different version of `GraphDB` containers in order to verify compatibility with different versions, but it will require some additional work to be done in order to optimize the execution and the container management.

+## Releases

+The releases of the library are done regularly, when new functionality or bug fixes without workaround are pushed and verified.

+Exceptional case where new release might be published is in case of vulnerability issue detected by the pipeline or other scanning tool.

+The repository contains a release pipeline, which uses GitHub actions for execution.
+The pipeline configuration is currently placed in `.github/package-publish.yml`.
+It is triggered, when it detects that a new release is published via the `Releases` page in the repository.

+To release the library you need to have correct access and permissions.
+If you do, simply go on the [New Release Page](https://github.com/Ontotext-AD/ontorefine-client/releases/new), set the correct version and tag that needs to be released, input the changes that are included in the version and press the release button.

+When the pipeline completes the packages will be published in the Ontotext Public Nexus Repository, where they will be available for download and usage.